Exportizer - Query and Export Databases

-Generally, any BLOB/CLOB data can be exported into individual files, binary or text, within a single export step.
-For images, there is a possibility to change format (e.g. convert bitmaps from BLOBs into .png files) on the fly.
-[Pro, Enterprise]
+Additionally, it is possible to export multiple BLOB or CLOB data to individual files, binary or text.
+For images, there is a possibility to change format (e.g. convert bitmaps to PNG, icons to GIF etc.) on the fly.
+[Pro, Enterprise] » Details...

 Using Calculated Fields

 There is an ability to specify the source-to-target field mappings for export session.
-In the source part of them, you can use either physical fields from the source database or your own calculated fields (i.e. dynamically calculated expressions).
-[Pro, Enterprise]
+In the source part of them, you can use either physical fields from the source database or your own calculated fields (i.e. dynamically calculated expressions, or formulas).
+[Pro, Enterprise] » Details...

 Export Data from Command Line

-Any supported data export operation can be performed either via the program interface or from the command line.
+Any supported data export operation can be performed either via the application interface or from the command line.
 Using command line, you can automate your data export operations.
-The command line mode is also useful for developers, because allows them to launch Exportizer from their own software.
+The command line mode is also useful for developers, because it allows them to launch Exportizer from their own software.

 Another great possibility is using action files.
-An action file contains a set of command line options to perform export opration.
+An action file contains a set of command line options to perform export operation.
 This is a flexible and convenient solution for export automation.

 Both the command line and action file can include environment variables.
 This allows you to to reuse one command line or action file for different data sources and destinations.

 In addition to detailed record logs, in command line and action file processing, you can operate with log of a higher level where main export events are registered.